mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 ## Intro

-Design systems have been a hot topic for a few years now, and thereby also component libraries.
-But what makes them so special and what's all the hype about?
+{% first-letter "Design systems have been a hot topic for a few years now, and thereby also component libraries.
+But what makes them so special and what's all the hype about?" %}

 Why can't we just go on and build digital products the classic way as we have been doing it since the beginning of the web?
 I mean: You have a website.
 That website consists of some files.
 Then you either need to add a feature or fix a bug on that website, so you make your changes to the files and deploy them and you're done (very much a simplified version, I know).